dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/aspnetcore-openapi.md

 By default, the `Microsoft.AspNetCore.OpenApi` package does not ship with built-in support for visualizing or interacting with the OpenAPI document.
 Popular tools for achieving this kind of thing include Swagger UI and ReDoc and can be integrated in your application in a variety of ways.
 Editors like Visual Studio and VS Code offer extensions and built-in experiences for testing against an OpenAPI document.

-The `Swashbuckle.AspNetCore.SwaggerUi` provides a bundle of Swagger UI's web assets for us in applications.
+The `Swashbuckle.AspNetCore.SwaggerUi` package provides a bundle of Swagger UI's web assets for use in applications.
 This package can be used to render a UI for the generated document.
 To configure this, install the `Swashbuckle.ASpNetCore.SwaggerUi` package.

 ### [Visual Studio](#tab/visual-studio)